mqnfred/hips/README.md

 This will reduce sources of truth in your distributed system by 1 and help with "infrastructure as code" by making access to the secrets a local affair.
-You will not have to get married to some cloud provider's secret manager, you will not have to deploy an open-source solution yourself.

-For teams with many developers, the master-password strategy does not scale well.
-For higher scale infrastructure and higher-profile shops, managed secrets will likely make more sense.
+You will not have to depend on any kind of remote infrastructure for your secrets.

+This solution will not work well for you if you:

+ - Have many developers (master-password strategy does not scale well)
+ - High profile shops (might need guarantees/insurance from cloud provider)

+In this database, you could store your AWS credentials or the ssh key you use to connect to your production.
+You could store secrets needed by your API to auth itself with your database and push those using a tool like ansible or ssh itself.

 ## Install